presslabs/toplytics/toplytics/readme.txt

 == Frequently Asked Questions ==

 = Why should I use this plugin? =
-You should use this plugin if you want to display the most visited posts of your site in a safe and stable way, with no risk of downtime or slowness, based on data from Google Analytics statistics.
+You should use this plugin if you want to display the most visited posts of your site in a safe and stable manner, with no risk of downtime or slowness, based on data from Google Analytics statistics.
 The plugin is built for high-traffic sites where counting every visitor's click loads up the DB and can potentially crash the site.

 = How often is the data from Google Analytics refreshed? = The data from GA is refreshed every hour.
-During this interval the information is safely stored using transients.
+During this interval, the information is safely stored using transients.

 = How to use the custom template? =
 To use a custom template you just need to copy the file `toplytics-template.php` from toplytics' plugin folder to your theme folder.

-Then you can customize your template.
-The plugin will first search for the file `toplytics-template.php` in the active theme folder and if that's not found it will search in the plugin folder.
+You can then customize your template.
+The plugin will first search for the file `toplytics-template.php` in the active theme folder, and, if that's not found, it will search for it in the plugin folder.
 The custom template from the theme folder has priority over the one in the plugin folder.

 = How can I use the shortcode? =
 The shortcode has 3 parameters: period -> default=month (today/week/month), numberposts -> default=5 (min=1/max=20), showviews -> default=false (true/false)